What is FERL?

 FERL also sponsors the Book Nook, the Almond Festival Book Sale, Garden Maintenance and Library Book purchases.

-FERL is pleased to announce: the Esparto Regional Library will receive an Internet system upgrade in the fall of 2015 with a broadband speed of 1 Gigabit!
+FERL is pleased to announce: the Esparto Regional Library received an Internet system upgrade in the fall of 2015 with a broadband speed of 1 Gigabit!
 The increased Internet speed will provide library patrons improved access to the world wide web including enhanced ability to: conduct job searches, do research, tap into educational programs, connect with friends and family via social networking, and read electronic books.
 Nationally, libraries report that patron demand for high-speed Internet access is growing faster than their ability to provide increased bandwidth.
 A recent American Library Association study reports that 60 percent of all libraries say their current Internet speed is insufficient.
 Public libraries provide free, essential services to communities through broadband Internet technologies.
 Broadband enables library patrons to have access to E-government, employment, education, health and other Internet-enabled services and resources.
 This system upgrade has been made possible with a grant to Yolo County from the Corporation for Education Network Initiatives in California (CENIC).

-Once the Internet system is improved, FERL plans to purchase additional computers for library patrons and laptops for classes such as Computer Literacy and English Language Learning.
+FERL plans to purchase additional computers for library patrons and laptops for classes such as Computer Literacy and English Language Learning.

 FERL memberships form the foundation of the organization.
 FERL currently has 157 members.
 Thank you FERL members for supporting the Esparto Regional Library!